ndiconti/plebnet-setup/README.md

 ![clone](./images/6.jpg)

-Now lets do the same for the same for the Plebnet Playground repo:
+Now lets do the same for the same for the Plebnet Playground repo.

+> NOTE: Make sure you are actually inside the directory you want to clone into.

 `git clone https://github.com/addyourgithubhere/plebnet-playground-docker.git`

 ![gitclone](./images/8.jpg)

-Now you should see in your Finder window the two cloned repositories something like this:
+Now you should see in your **Finder** window the two cloned repositories something like this:

 ![gitclone](./images/11.jpg)